thedynamiclinker/sudocode/zero/Revelation.md

 1: I'm pretty sure lots of people do that.

-0: And think a lot about the Authors.
+0: And thinking about the Authors.
+Like a lot.

 1: How so?

-0: I think most people read the old books to get closer to like, god or a tradition or the divine or whatever.
-There's lots of reasons to read a book.
+0: There's lots of reasons to read a book.
+I think most people read the old books to get closer to like, god or a tradition or the divine or whatever.
 I don't think I have the first understanding of why most people read the old books.
 Nothing human is a mystery to me.
 Except those bits.
 I don't think I have those.

-1: Same.
-But you didn't answer the question.
+1: Me neither.
+You didn't answer the question though.

 0: Which one?

-1: What do you mean "And think a lot about the Authors."
+1: What do you mean "And thinking about the Authors.
+Like a lot."

-0: There's lots of reasons to read a book.
+0: Well like I was saying, there's lots of reasons to read a book.
 That's mine.

 1: What is?

 0: To get closer to the Authors.

+1: Do you feel like it's working?

+0: Absolutely.
+The old books are the most incredible genre.

+1: Don't you always say they're every genre?

+0: Separate point.
+I mean they're like code.

+1: In what sense?

+0: Ever tried to read code?

+1: Of course.
+I'm a devel一

+0: How was it?

+1: Hell.
+It's always hell.
+Reading code is infinitely harder.

+0: Harder than what?

+1: Than writing it.

+0: Exactly.

+1: Exactly what?

+0: The old books are like that too.

+1: Easier to reimplement than reverse engineer?
+I'm not even sure what that means.

+0: To understand bibles, you can't just read them.

 ---